mrxz/microsoft-authentication-library-for-js/README.md

 We enthusiastically welcome contributions and feedback.
 Please read the [contributing guide](contributing.md) before you begin.

+## Build and running tests

+If you want to build the library and run all the unit tests, you can do the following.

+First navigate to the root directory of the library(msal-angular) and install the dependencies:

+	npm install

+Then use the following command to build the library and run all the unit tests:

+	npm run ngcompile

+	npm run test

 ## Security Library

 This library controls how users sign-in and access services.
 We recommend you always take the latest version of our library in your app when possible.
 We use [semantic versioning](http://semver.org) so you can control the risk associated with updating your app.
-As an example, always downloading the latest minor version number (e.g. x.*y*.x) ensures you get the latest security and feature enhancements but our API surface remains the same.
+As an example, always downloading the latest minor version number (e.g. x.*y*.x) ensures you get the latest security and feature enhanements but our API surface remains the same.
 You can always see the latest version and release notes under the Releases tab of GitHub.

 ## Security Reporting